HabitatMap/HabitatMap/_posts/2025-09-29-what-do-those-colored-circles-mean-understanding-air-quality-on-the-aircasting-map.md

 ## What is the AirBeam Measuring?

 [AirBeam](https://www.habitatmap.org/airbeam/buy-it-now/) is a portable air quality monitor that tracks particle pollution, tiny airborne particles from sources such as fossil fuel power plants, wildfire smoke, truck exhaust, and cooking.
 These particles are small enough to reach deep into your lungs and even enter your bloodstream.
 Exposure to particle pollution can cause short-term health problems like headaches, pneumonia, and bronchitis.
-Long-term effects can include strokes, heart attacks, asthma, lung cancer, and infertility.
+Long-term effects include strokes, heart attacks, asthma, lung cancer, and infertility.

 AirBeam uses unit-based measurements - micrograms per cubic meter abbreviated as ug/m3 - rather than AQI numbers to measure particle pollution because [providing actual concentrations](https://www.envirotech-online.com/news/air-monitoring/6/ilm-publications/communicating-air-pollution-information-public/65192) offers precise data on the levels of particulate matter and allows for a more nuanced understanding of air quality and associated health risks.